DutchMaker/DM-02/Documentation/Assembly-language.md

 <a name="example-code"></a>

 ## Example code
 ```
-.data
+.data																; Data is always stored at the start of memory.
-message   : "Hello world"                  ; Store string data (terminated with 0).
+message   : "Hello World"           ; Store string data (automatically terminated with $00).

+multiline : "This uses multiple " _ ; An _ is required when a string definition spans
+            "lines to define data"  ; multiple lines so the assembler knows to terminate.

-bytes     : $A4 $FF $5B ‘G’ 128 %10010011  ; Store multiple bytes of data.
+bytes     : $A4 $FF $5B 'G'         ; Store multiple bytes of data.
-            $FF $4A $DE
-$4F00     : $00 $01 $02 $03 $04            ; Store data at explicit address.
+            $BC 65 %10001001 $AA    ; data may continue on the next line.
+            $AA $BB

-serialout = $FF00                          ; Define an address pointer.
+*serialout: $FF00                   ; Define an address pointer.
+                                    ; The * prefix tells the assembler not to apply the
+                                    ; memory offset.

+.include  "example_data.asm"        ; Include the contents of another file.
+.offset		$4000											; Define the memory offset (depends on wether the
+                                    ; program will run from ROM or RAM).

 .code
+main:							; The program starts at the 'main' label.
-main:   MOV HL,message  ; Load 16-bit address to message string into HL register pair.
+  MOV HL,message  ; Load 16-bit address to the 'message' string into HL register pair.

+nextchar:
+  MOV A,(HL)      ; Transfer value from memory location HL into A.

+  ; Check if we reached the end of the string:
   MOV B,#0        ; Load immediate value 0 into B.

-nxtchr: MOV A,(HL)      ; Transfer value from memory location HL into A.
   CMP B           ; Compare A and B.
-        JZ done         ; If A-B=0, we hit the end of our string.
+  JZ done         ; If A==B then we reached the string terminator.

-        MOV serialout,A ; Transfer value from A to $FF00 (I/O address).
+  MOV *serialout,A    ; Transfer value from A to #FF00 (I/O address).

+  ; Incrementing a 16-bit register pair:
-        INC HL          ; Increment value of the HL register pair.
+  INC L           ; First increment the lower byte value.
-        JMP nxtchr      ; Repeat for the next character in the string.
+  MOV A,#0        ; Load immediate value 0 into A.
+  ADC H           ; Add A to H with carry,
+                  ; this increments the higher byte if needed.
+  MOV H,A         ; Copy A into H.

+  JMP nextchar

+done:
-done:   HALT
+  HALT

+.data
+example:  "Data may also be stored after the .code block"
+          "Special characters in strings are expressed by their hexadecimal code"
+          "This is a carriage return \0D and this is a tab \09"
 ```

+<a name="source-file-structure"></a>

+## Source file structure

+### Data blocks

+### Code block

+#### Main label

 <a name="address-modes"></a>

 ## Addressing modes

 Where DM-01 had many different mnemonics for data transfer, DM-02 mainly uses the `MOV` instruction combined with different addressing modes.